spuddermax/freecarver-mcp-pub/README.md

 ### It is a development tool in continuing development.
 Please note that it may be broken at any given moment.

+If you wish to expand on the project feel free to clone or fork it for your own purposes.

 ## 🎯 Project Purpose

 This project was created as a learning platform to: